 Wouldn’t you love to walk into a guitar store and yell out “One Gilmour box, please!”.
 Of course there is no such thing.
 Not that anyone hasn’t tried but there’s more to his tone than just one box.
 Still, I get the question all the time.
 “What’s the ultimate pedal for Gilmour’s tone?”
 In this feature I’m going to go against all my principles and recommend what I think is “Gilmour in a (few) box(es)”.

 The reason this is against my principles is that buying a new pedal should be based on taste, need and how well that particular pedal matches with your guitar, pickups, amp and other pedals that you might want to combine it with.
+Be warned.
+This list comes with a very big disclaimer.

 In case of trying to figure out which pedal is the most Gilmourish of them all, you obviously have to take into consideration David Gilmours mind, hands, gear, the venues he’s playing in, how they recorded the guitar etc.